Datise/civic-app-planning/user-stories.md

 - see similar PPs and policy in other cities, interact with those citizens (but not respond directly to PPs of that city)
 - register/signup relative to my city
 - be able to 'move' (restriction on responding to cities you don't live in, or atleast not be counted when commenting on other 'cities')
+- be notified when PPs that are in my area/relate to topics I care about are created or updated